top of page

 In this episode, we shift the focus from students to researchers and academics.

-Alex Pleshkov, exiled researcher and former Solidarity Fund fellow, and Delphine Dieudonne, administrative coordinator of the Scholars at Risk program at Université Libre de Bruxelles, discuss the challenges and expectations of exiled researchers.
+Alex Pleshkov, exiled researcher and former Solidarity Fund fellow, and Delphine Dieudonne, administrative coordinator of the Scholars at Risk program at Université Libre de Bruxelles, discuss with María Quílez, project manager from EFMD, the challenges and expectations of exiled researchers.

 Don't miss this conversation about what it's like to start over in a new country.